samhippo/mpv-scripts/README.md

 You can also set an optional file extension if you wish to convert the video to a different format.

 # clip-live-stream.lua
 Clips the last N seconds of a live stream.
-Takes two paramaters: a folder and number of seconds to clip.
+Takes two parameters: a folder and number of seconds to clip.
+NOTE: It will create two video files because the video type is unknown at the time of clipping.
 #### Installation
 1. Copy [clip-live-stream.lua](clip-live-stream.lua) to your mpv scripts directory.
 2. Add the following command to **input.conf**